thermalogic/SEES/guide/UMLPython.md

 * classes.dot : UML Classes diagrams
 * packages.dot: UML Classes Association diagrams

-The [PyRankine/step5](https://github.com/PySEE/PyRankine/tree/master/step5) is used as the example of to show the usage of `Pyreverse`
+The [PyRankine/step5](https://github.com/PySEE/PyRankine/tree/master/step5) is used as the example
+to show the usage of `Pyreverse`

 ```